Infinisoft-inc/easy-scrollbar/README.md

 ### Props

-- `children`: The content you want to be scrollable.
 - `trigger`: A variable that, when changed, will cause the scrollbar to stick to the bottom.
 Useful if you're adding new content to the scrollable area and want the scrollbar to adjust.
+- `any other props`: Any props will be passed down to `React Perfect Scrollbar`

 ## A Fun Note